 We are experienced Torrance criminal defense lawyers and will use all available defenses to protect you against a conviction.
-We have over 35 years of experience defending people accused of witness intimidation and other crimes.
+We have over 60 combined years of experience defending people accused of witness intimidation and other crimes.

-Robert Ernenwein is certified as a Criminal Law Specialist by the California State Bar Board of Legal Specialization.
-He has been selected for inclusion in Super Lawyers by Los Angeles magazine for several years and has appeared as a legal analyst on multiple cable news programs, including Fox News.
+Robert Ernenwein is also certified as a Criminal Law Specialist by the California State Bar Board of Legal Specialization.
+He has been selected for inclusion in California Super Lawyers for several years and has appeared as a legal analyst on multiple cable news programs, including Fox News.